 cloud_controller/0: Timed out pinging to f690db09-876c-475e-865f-2cece06aba79 after 600 seconds (00:10:24)

 This is most likely a NATS issue with the VM in question.
 To identify a NATS issue, inspect the agent log for the VM.
 Since the BOSH director is unable to reach the BOSH agent, you must access the VM using another method.
-You will likely also be unable to access the VM using TCP.
+You might be unable to access the VM using TCP.
 In this case, access the VM using your virtualization console.

 To diagnose: